Archer Daniels Midland

 The Archer-Daniels-Midland Company, commonly known as ADM, is an American multinational food processing and commodities trading corporation founded in 1902 and headquartered in Chicago, Illinois.
-The company operates more than 270 plants and 420 crop procurement facilities worldwide, where cereal grains and oilseeds are processed into products used in food, beverage, nutraceutical, industrial, and animal feed markets worldwide.

 ADM ranked No. 35 in the 2023 Fortune 500 list of the largest United States corporations.

 The company also provides agricultural storage and transportation services.
 The American River Transportation Company along with ADM Trucking, Inc., are subsidiaries of ADM.

 ADM has been the subject of significant media attention and infamy over the years with its various scandals, one inspiring a novel and subsequent film The Informant!.

 History

 Early history

 In 1902, John W. Daniels started a linseed crushing business in Minneapolis, Minnesota.

 George A. Archer joined the operation the next year, and in 1905 the firm's name officially became the Archer-Daniels Linseed Company.
 In 1923, Archer-Daniels Linseed Company acquired Midland Linseed Products Company and then incorporated as the Archer Daniels Midland Company.
 The new corporation had total assets exceeding $11 million and controlled just over a third (35%) of the total linseed mill capacity within the United States.

 In 1924, ADM was listed on the New York Stock Exchange.
 A series of acquisitions over the next several years expanded the company's oil processing capabilities and agricultural operations, and a grain division was established in 1927.
 In 1930, ADM purchased control of the flour milling company Commander-Larabee Corp., which was capable of producing 32,000 barrels of flour per day.
 In 1934 the company began operating its first continuous solvent extraction plant in Chicago, Illinois and could now produce soybean oil.
 The rapid development of similar extraction plants soon followed.

 By 1952, Archer Daniel Midland's workforce had expanded to 5,000 employees, and by 1952 the company was operating overseas and manufacturing over 700 products.

-In 1962, the company acquired a trademark for "ADM" and began referring to itself by those initials.
+In 1962, the company began using the initials "ADM" for marketing purposes, and filed a trademark for that acronym.
 In 1965, ADM registered the original patent for textured vegetable protein and began producing the soy flour product at its Decatur East Plant by 1966.

 In 1966, Dwayne Andreas and his brother Lowell Andreas became minority shareholders in ADM.
 In 1969, ADM relocated its headquarters from Minneapolis to Decatur, Illinois, a location closer to the company's soybean processing operations.
 At this time, it was already considered one of the world's largest agribusiness company, with a labor force of more than 24,000 employees.